πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Idiom: !!x to normalize to 0/1

-Applying ! twice collapses any value into exactly 0 or 1.
+Applying ! twice collapses any value down to exactly 0 or 1.

 int x = 42;